 Background: No new structures should be permitted which would breach the current skyline formed by St Mary's and Harrow on the Hill.

-It is recommended that interpretation is included at the Viewing Location to highlight the elements of the view.
+Management of the Viewing Location: It is recommended that interpretation is included at the Viewing Location to highlight the elements of the view.